e2nIEE/pandaprosumer/contributing.rst

 Contribute
 =====================================

-All contributions to the pandapipes repository are made through pull requests to the develop branch.
+All contributions to the pandaprosumer repository are made through pull requests to the develop branch.
 You can either submit a pull request from the develop branch of your fork or create a special feature branch that you keep the changes on.
 A feature branch is the way to go if you have multiple issues that you are working on in parallel and want to submit with seperate pull requests.
 If you only have small, one-time changes to submit, you can also use the develop branch to submit your pull request.

 **Note**: *The following guide assumes the remotes are set up as described above.
 If you have a different setup, you will have to adapt the commands accordingly.*